veracode/Veracode-Community-Projects/README.md

 * [Veracode BCA Builder](https://github.com/brian1917/veracode-bca-builder) ([Brian1917](https://github.com/brian1917/)) - Shell script to generate the BCA package to scan an iOS app.

+* [Veracode Sandbox Mitigated Unique Findings](https://github.com/ctcampbell/veracode-sandbox-mitigated-unique-findings) ([Ctcampbell](https://github.com/ctcampbell)) - This script will pull all open findings across all sandboxes for all applications and calculate which mitigated (proposed, accepted, or rejected) findings only exist in a single sandbox, and therefore may be deleted when the sandbox is deleted.

 Developer tools
 ---------------